Patching

 Dr. Sean Doran

-Dr. Doran recently joined SWORBHP in 2017 as the Local Medical Director.
-Dr. Doran completed a Royal College of Physicians and Surgeons Emergency Medicine Residency at the University of Western Ontario.
+Dr. Doran joined SWORBHP in 2017 as the Local Medical Director for Oxford County, Medavie EMS Elgin Ontario, Middlesex-London Paramedic Service and Oneida Nation of the Thames Paramedic Services.
+Dr. Doran also held the position of Medical Director to Fanshawe and Lambton College Paramedic Programs in 2017-18.
+Dr. Doran completed a Royal College of Physicians and Surgeons Emergency Medicine Residency at Western University.
 He received his Medical Doctorate Degree from Western University.
-In addition to this he obtained a Bachelor of Education and a Bachelor of Science in Biology from Western University.
-He also holds a Bachelor of Arts in Law and Psychology at Carleton University.
+In addition to this he obtained a Bachelor of Education and a Bachelor of Science in Biology from Western University and also holds a Bachelor of Arts in Law and Psychology from Carleton University.
 Dr. Doran is currently an Assistant Professor in the Division of Emergency Medicine at Western University and an Emergency Physician at London Health Sciences Centre.

 Dr. Paul Bradford Patching Profile